gbmhunter/blog/content/pcb-design/component-packages/_index.md

 If not brought from the right place, these break-out boards can be very expensive!

 SparkFun is the cheapest supplier of break-out boards that I've found.
 Element14 also sells them, but at a much higher price.

+## Leadframes

+_Leadframes_ are the metal structures that are use during the manufacturing of certain component packages (both through-hole and surface mount) to provide the electrical connection from the IC die to the outside world[^wikipedia-leadframe].
+The pins (a.k.a. leads) form part of the leadframe.

+Examples of component packages that use leadframes:

+* DIP
+* QFN
+* QFP

 ## External References